222 Comments

 Lynn Veit's avatar

 I grew up in an environment of anti-intellectualism.
-I would love to read a good book exploring the pervasive anti-intellectualism and anti-education sentiment in the US, explaining why it's so prevalent,* etc. Part of it is religious poisoning, but I am sure there are other faucets as well.
+I would love to read a good book exploring the pervasive anti-intellectualism and anti-education sentiment in the US, explaining why it's so prevalent,* etc. Part of it is religious poisoning, but I am sure there are other facets as well.

 *I mean, of course it's so prevalent because the GOP pushes it, but why do ordinary people embrace it?